 - Advanced sensors keep us apprised of our current location, 24 hours a day.
 Now, we’re never lost.

 These are all profound technical changes, 10x improvements that are hugely impactful in their own right.
 But there’s an even deeper, more profound cultural change seemingly on the horizon:

 FOR THE FIRST TIME IN HUMAN HISTORY, THE MAJORITY OF THE WORLD MIGHT SOON BE USING THE SAME MAP.

 I was struck by all this as I was reading about the recent refugee crisis in Europe.
 Refugees from some of poorest, most dysfunctional places on Earth are using the same map that San Franciscans use to navigate to Mountain View every day.
 And all the while, print maps have become artifacts hung on living room and boardroom walls, valued more for their aesthetics than their utility.

 What a difference thirty years makes.

 There’s a saying amongst photographers that the best camera is the one that’s always with you.
 And the same goes for cartography: the best map is the one that’s always with you.
 And thanks to modern mobile devices, today’s best and most popular maps are with everyone, all of the time.

 In 2012, Google announced that Google Maps had over a billion monthly active users.
 That’s 1 out of every 7 people on Earth.
 Three years later, that number is even larger.

 As smartphone usage continues to explode, how long will it be until the majority of the world is using the same map?
-And what are the implications of this?
+And what are the implications?